Today, we will show the review and teardown process of the Lenovo ThinkPad PD 65W PD adapter.

 The blue Korean CMPP is a safety capacitor.

-There are a rectifier bridge and a primary COS on the large heat dissipation chip.
+There is a rectifier bridge and a primary COS on the large heat dissipation chip.

 The unit on the small heat dissipation chip is the output Schottky diode.